-Prizemoney as of 2020 is $500,000 and the winner earns a ballot exemption for the Caulfield Cup.
+Prize-money for the event is worth $1,000,000 and the winner earns a ballot exemption for the Caulfield Cup.

 Mr Quickie was the winner in 2020 and he took home $300,000 as his share of the proceeds.
 He won easily by two lengths over second-favourite Buffalo River, with Superstorm half a length further back in third.

 Here is the replay of the 2020 Toorak Handicap.

 History of the Toorak Handicap